apache/flink/docs/libs/gelly_guide.md

 val graph: Graph[Long, Double, Double] = ...

 // configure the iteration
-val parameters = new VertexCentricConfiguration
+val parameters = new ScatterGatherConfiguration

 // set the number of vertices option to true parameters.setOptNumVertices(true)